 Believe it or not, Starbucks was an early adopter of PWA.
 Starbucks wanted to make it easy for users to browse the menu, create custom orders, and add the list to the website’s shopping cart.
 But, because Starbucks has a presence in many countries, including developing countries with less than stellar internet connectivity.

 It is clear – beyond a shadow of a doubt – that progressive web apps are here to stay.
 At KitelyTech, we’ve spent years forecasting tech trends, and watching the sector to notice developing trends in web application development and more.
 If that sounds interesting to you, follow this link to read more.
 If you are an entrepreneur looking to augment and improve your business with a web application, a progressive web app, or something else entirely.
-Contact KitelyTech today and ask how we can help.
+Call KitelyTech on (800) 274 2908 to learn more.